-And for the Cheltenham Festival, we offer Front Runner’s hospitality on the final furlong of the racecourse.
-There’s draft Guinness – which the guests love – and guest jockey’s giving tips throughout the day.
-It’s always a really successful event, so much so that we’ve already sold out on the Tuesday for next year!
+And for Cheltenham Festival, we offer Front Runner’s hospitality on the final furlong of the racecourse.
+There’s draft Guinness – which the guests love – and guest jockeys giving tips throughout the day.

 You talked about innovation at the Winning Post at the Investec Derby Festival – could you expand on that?

-The Winning Post also has an after party, so when most guests would leave around half-six; those in the Winning Post get a DJ; everyone stays on and dances the night away.
+The Winning Post also has an after party, so when most guests would leave around half-six; those in the Winning Post get a DJ.
+This year saw DJ Judge Jules take to the decks.

 It sounds like a lot of work to get everything ready – how long does it take to plan one of these events?

 We also work really hard on getting all of the feedback from the comment cards into next year’s packages.
-The customer’s feedback is really important to us, so a huge part of our time is spent creating the next year’s packages with their feedback in mind.
+The customer’s feedback is really important to us, so a huge part of our time is spent creating packages with their feedback in mind.